natnaelawel/react-event-app/README.md

 ## Calendar App - Next.js

-This is a calendar app made with React, NextJs, FullCalendar, Material UI, Redux toolkit, Formik, and other libraries.
+This is a calendar app made with React, NextJs, FullCalendar, Material UI, Redux toolkit, Formik, MongoDB, and other libraries.
 It is a simple, elegant calendar app that allows you to add events to a calendar and view them.
 It also allows you to edit and delete events.
 It also allows you to view events for a specific date range.
 It also allows you to drag and drop events and resize events.
 It also has a month, week, and day view.

 ## Features